Mike Jacobs (first baseman): Florida Marlins

 In only 30 games and 100 at-bats, Jacobs hit an impressive 11 home runs and 23 RBI.
 Many people penciled him in as the Mets' first baseman for the season.
 However, on November 23, 2005, the Mets traded him and a minor league pitcher, Yusmeiro Petit, to the Florida Marlins in exchange for Carlos Delgado and $7 million.

-In 2006 with the Marlins, Jacobs played in 136 games while hitting .262 with 20 home runs and 77 RBIs.
-In 2007, he only played in 114 games, but still improved on his batting average hitting .265 that season including 17 home runs and 54 RBIs.
+In 2006 with the Marlins, Jacobs played in 136 games while hitting .262 with 20 home runs and 77 RBI.
+In 2007, he only played in 114 games, but still improved on his batting average hitting .265 that season including 17 home runs and 54 RBI.
 In 2008 Jacobs saw increased playing time and had a break out season in power with 32 home runs and 93 RBI but his batting average slipped to .247.

 Kansas City Royals

 After the season, Jacobs was traded to the Kansas City Royals for pitcher Leo Núñez.
 While initially thought to split time at first base with Billy Butler, he was mostly the team's DH due to inconsistent play on the field.
 Following the season, Jacobs was released by the Royals on December 10.